truongmleon/Warring-Nations-MoreMathE/README.md

 # Warring-Nations-MoreMathEdition

-Samuel Do, a previous Kentwood student, created a game for Math Club: Warring Nations.
+Samuel Do, a previous Kentwood student and Math Club President (2017-2020), created a game for Math Club: Warring Nations.

 The Math Club community considers the game to be a staple in Math Club culture.